On day 13 of my 366-day self-care challenge, I explored the so-called life-changing magic of tidying up. (FYI – It was pretty life-changing.)

 Decluttering can be therapeutic because it allows us to focus on more important things.

-Before this book, my attempts at organizing usually resulted in buying a bunch of storage containers, cramming random things into them, and eventually shoving everything back into a drawer or the dark hole in my closet.
-Instead of focusing on what I wanted to keep–what I truly cherished–my focus was on what I should get rid of.
+Before this book, my attempts at organizing usually resulted in buying a bunch of storage containers, cramming random things into them, and then shoving everything back into a drawer (or the dark hole in my closet).
+Instead of focusing on what I wanted to keep – what I truly cherished – my focus was on what I should get rid of.
+And parting with things is always more difficult than adding things.

 The heart of Kondo’s approach is this: hold each of your possessions in your hand and answer the simple question, “Does it spark joy?”

-When I first read the book several months back, I went on a tirade and touched pretty much everything I own.
-I realize now that holding onto so many unnecessary items was a burden.
+When I first read the book several months back, I went on a tirade and touched pretty much everything I own, asking that very question.
+It helped me realize that holding onto so many unnecessary items was a burden.
 Cleaning around them, pushing them to the side to get to other things, and moving them across the country seems a bit silly in hindsight.

-And why do we hold onto these things in the first place?
-Kondo feels there are only two reasons: “an attachment to the past or a fear for the future.”
+Why do we hold onto these things in the first place?
+Kondo feels there are only two reasons: an attachment to our past or a fear of our future.

 Tidying falls under the environmental dimension of health because when we feel calm and balanced, we’re more productive.
-Clutter can be distracting, and some experts even believe the simple act of tidying can help manage stress.
+Clutter can be distracting.
+In fact, some experts believe the simple act of tidying can help manage stress.

 When we declutter our personal spaces, we also declutter our mind.